-- 41. By the conduct alleged herein, DEFENDANT has engaged and continues to engage in a business practice which violates California law, including but not limited to, the applicable Industrial Wage Order(s), the California Code of Regulations and the California Labor Code including Sections 204, 210, 226.7, 510, 512, 1194, 1197, 1197.1, & 1198, for which this Court should issue declaratory and other equitable relief pursuant to Cal.
+- 41. By the conduct alleged herein, DEFENDANT has engaged and continues to engage in a business practice which violates California law, including but not limited to, the applicable Industrial Wage Order(s), the California Code of Regulations and the California Labor Code including Sections 204, 210, 226.7, 510, 512, 558, 1194, 1197, 1197.1 & 1198. for which this Court should issue declaratory and other equitable relief pursuant to Cal.
 Bus. & Prof. Code § 17203 as may be necessary to prevent and remedy the conduct held to constitute unfair competition, including restitution of wages wrongfully withheld. - 42.
-By the conduct alleged herein, DEFENDANT's practices are unlawful and unfair in that these practices violate public policy, are immoral, unethical, oppressive, unscrupulous or substantially injurious to employees, and are without valid justification or utility for which this Court should issue equitable and injunctive relief pursuant to Section 17203 of the California Business & Professions Code, including restitution of wages wrongfully withheld.

-- 43. By the conduct alleged herein, DEFENDANT's practices are deceptive and fraudulent in that DEFENDANT's uniform policy and practice fails to provide the legally mandated meal and rest periods, and the required amount of compensation for missed meal and rest periods, reporting time pay, and overtime and minimum wages owed, due to a systematic business practice that cannot be justified, pursuant to the applicable Cal.
+By the conduct alleged herein, DEFENDANT's practices were unlawful and unfair in that these practices violate public policy, were immoral, unethical, oppressive, unscrupulous or substantially injurious to employees, and were without valid justification or utility for which this Court should issue equitable and injunctive relief pursuant to Section 17203 of the California Business & Professions Code, including restitution of wages wrongfully withheld. - 43.
+By the conduct alleged herein, DEFENDANT's practices were deceptive and fraudulent in that DEFENDANT's uniform policy and practice failed to provide the legally mandated reporting time pay, meal and rest periods, and the required amount of compensation for missed meal and rest periods and overtime and minimum wages owed, due to a systematic business practice that cannot be justified, pursuant to the applicable Cal.
 Lab.
+Code, and

-Code, and Industrial Welfare Commission requirements in violation of Cal.
+Industrial Welfare Commission requirements in violation of Cal.
 Bus.
 Code §§ 17200, et seq., and for which this Court should issue injunctive and equitable relief, pursuant to Cal.
-Bus. & Prof. Code § 17203, including restitution of wages wrongfully withheld. - 44.
-By the conduct alleged herein, DEFENDANT's practices are also unlawful, unfair and deceptive in that DEFENDANT's employment practices cause PLAINTIFF and the other members of the CALIFORNIA CLASS to be underpaid during their employment with DEFENDANT. - 45.
-By the conduct alleged herein, DEFENDANT's practices are also unlawful, unfair and deceptive in that DEFENDANT's uniform policies, practices and procedures fail to provide all legally required meal breaks to PLAINTIFF and the other members of the CALIFORNIA CLASS as required by Cal.
+Bus. & Prof. Code § 17203, including restitution of wages wrongfully withheld.

+- 44. By the conduct alleged herein, DEFENDANT's practices were also unlawful, unfair and deceptive in that DEFENDANT's employment practices caused PLAINTIFF and the other members of the CALIFORNIA CLASS to be underpaid during their employment with DEFENDANT. - 45.
+By the conduct alleged herein, DEFENDANT's practices were also unlawful, unfair and deceptive in that DEFENDANT's uniform policies, practices and procedures failed to provide all legally required meal breaks to PLAINTIFF and the other members of the CALIFORNIA CLASS as required by Cal.
 Lab.
 Code §§ 226.7 and 512. - 46.
 Therefore, PLAINTIFF demands on behalf of himself and on behalf of each CALIFORNIA CLASS Member, one (1) hour of pay for each workday in which an off-duty meal period was not timely provided for each five (5) hours of work, and/or one (1) hour of pay for each workday in which a second off-duty meal period was not timely provided for each ten (10) hours of work. - 47.
 PLAINTIFF further demands on behalf of himself and each member of the CALIFORNIA LABOR SUB-CLASS, one (1) hour of pay for each workday in which an off duty paid rest period was not timely provided as required by law. - 48.
-By and through the unlawful and unfair business practices described herein, DEFENDANT has obtained valuable property, money and services from PLAINTIFF and the other members of the CALIFORNIA CLASS, including earned wages for all time worked, and has deprived them of valuable rights and benefits guaranteed by law and contract, all to the detriment of these employees and to the benefit of DEFENDANT so as to allow DEFENDANT to unfairly compete against competitors who comply with the law.
+By and through the unlawful and unfair business practices described herein, DEFENDANT has obtained valuable property, money and services from PLAINTIFF and the other members of the CALIFORNIA CLASS, including earned wages for all time worked, and has deprived them of valuable rights and benefits guaranteed by law and contract, all to the detriment of these employees and to the benefit of DEFENDANT so as to allow DEFENDANT to unfairly compete against competitors who comply with the law. - 49.
+All the acts described herein as violations of, among other things, the Industrial Welfare Commission Wage Orders, the California Code of Regulations, and the California Labor Code, were unlawful and in violation of public policy, were immoral, unethical, paragraphs of this Complaint.